serverless/blog/posts/2018-11-29-publish-aws-lambda-layers-serverless-framework.md

 For the full source of this example, check it out in our [examples repo](https://github.com/serverless/examples/tree/master/aws-ffmpeg-layer).

 #### Some tips on working with layers

-You probably noticed in the example above that instead of specifying an ARN for the layer that he function is using we used `{Ref: FfmpegLambdaLayer}`.
+In the example above, instead of specifying an ARN for the layer that the function is using, we used `{Ref: FfmpegLambdaLayer}`.
 This is a [CloudFormation Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html).

-The name is derived from your layer's name.
-Eg. `ffmpeg` became `FfmpegLambdaLayer`.
-If you're not sure what your layer's name will be you can find it by running `sls package` then searching for `LambdaLayer` in `.serverless/cloudformation-template-update-stack.json`.
+The name is derived from your layer's name, e.g., `ffmpeg` becomes `FfmpegLambdaLayer`.
+If you're not sure what your layer's name will be, you can find it by running `sls package` then searching for `LambdaLayer` in `.serverless/cloudformation-template-update-stack.json`.

-You may have noticed, that everytime you deploy your stack a new layer version is created.
+You may have noticed that every time you deploy your stack, a new layer version is created.
 This is due to limitations with CloudFormation.
-The best way to deal with this is by keeping your layer & your function in separate stacks.
+The best way to deal with this is by keeping your layer and your function in separate stacks.

 Let's try that with the example we just made.

 First, create a new folder and move the layers directory into it:

 ```
 $ cd ..
 $ mkdir ffmpeg-layer